Skip to content

 DevPod#

 DevPod delivers a stellar User Experience on macOS5, but on Windows, it requires a bit more setup.
-We tried to make it as easy as possible by providing you with the WSL distribution with the necessary tools pre-installed.
+If using the WSL distribution this experience is easy as it gets on Windows.

 And that's it!
 You should now be able to use DevPod to run containerlabs on Windows.